Beaver Cleaver: Friends and enemies

-The Beaver is often exploited by others or becomes the victim of malicious persons.
+Because of his naïvety and trusting nature, the Beaver is often exploited by others or becomes the victim of malicious persons.
 In one episode, Wally's classmate Mary Ellen Rogers makes friends with the Beaver in order to finagle a date with Wally.
 As soon as Mary Ellen has the date settled, she drops the Beaver.
-In another episode, the Beaver kindly lets a strange boy ride his bike — only to have the boy steal it.
+In another episode, the Beaver kindly lets a strange older boy ride his bike after Larry talks him into allowing it — only to have the boy steal it.

-Beaver's pets
+Pets

 The Beaver has several pets on the show — none, however, lasting longer than an episode.
 In "Captain Jack", he has both an alligator and a terrier.
 In another episode, he becomes attached to a lost Chihuahua until his owner comes to claim him.
-He has a horse named Nick for a night, a rabbit (first named Henry and then Henrietta when she gives birth), a toad called Herbie, a monkey named Stanley, and two pigeons that die and are buried in the back yard.
-The Beaver also has a sapling which he digs up and moves from the Mapleton Drive house to the new house on Pine Street.
+He has a horse named Nick for a night, a rabbit (first named Henry and then Henrietta when she gives birth), a toad called Herbie, a monkey named Stanley, and two pigeons, named for his favorite teachers, Miss Canfield and Miss Landers, that die and are buried in the backyard.
+The Beaver also has a sapling which, with Larry’s help, he digs up and moves from the Mapleton Drive house to the new house on Pine Street.
 In one episode, he retrieves his old teddy bear from a trash can after Ward has cleaned the garage.

-Beaver's education
+Education

 The Beaver is a good, average student at Grant Avenue Grammar School, who struggles with his homework, but gets it done.
 His teacher in the first season is Miss Canfield.
 Miss Alice Landers takes over for the next several seasons.
 In the late seasons, the Beaver has male teachers and occasionally, Mrs. Cornelia Rayburn, the principal.
 The Beaver takes clarinet lessons in one episode and ballroom dancing lessons at a studio on Saturdays.
 He appears in school plays as a mushroom and a Dutch boy.
 He reads several classic novels during the show's run, including The Last of the Mohicans and Tom Sawyer.
 In one episode, he tries to pull the wool over his teacher's eyes by watching The Three Musketeers on TV rather than reading the book.
 In one episode, he takes part in a TV quiz show.
 He plays football and receives the team's "Most Inspirational" award.